Helen of Bikini

 Lastly, "Helen of Bikini" is the name of the bomb in the second ("Baker") test of the series codenamed "Crossroads", the first post-war nuclear tests.
 Baker test captured the results of detonating a nuclear bomb underwater.
 The resulting, catastrophic contamination of dozens of ships used in the test and millions of tons of seawater could be said to be the first nuclear disaster.

 Inspired by (sequel to):

-The professor drew deeply on his cigarette, the end burning brightly in the semi-darkness.
-He was lo…Trinity
+The professor drew deeply on his cigarette: the tip burned brightly in the semi-darkness.
+He seemed …Trinity

 All stories on Ficlatté are licensed under a Creative Commons Attribution-Share Alike 3.0 License.
 What does this mean?